Phenomenan/myReads/README.md

 npm or yarn should be installed

 # Installation
+- Run 'npm install'
-run 'npm install' and after that 'npm start'
+- 'npm start'
 *you can use yarn instead of npm*
-The app will start at:
+- The app will start at:
 http://localhost:3000/